kubernetes/community/sig-scheduling/annual-report-2022.md

 2. What initiatives are you working on that aren't being tracked in KEPs?

-   - Performance improvements
+   - Performance improvements.
-   - Code refactorings and cleanups
+   - Code refactorings and cleanups.
+   - [Kueue](https://kueue.sigs.k8s.io/), a k8s-native job scheduling and queueing controller, a new subproject sponsored by the sig.
+   - [scheduler-plugins](https://sigs.k8s.io/scheduler-plugins), repository for out-of-tree scheduler plugins.